1. What are Virtual Trivia Games?

 - Boost Productivity

-Employees can benefit from the much needed downtime when they play with creative paid or free virtual trivia games for work.
+Employees can benefit from the much-needed downtime when they play creative paid or free virtual trivia games for work.
 It gives them a chance to relax and recharge which in turn is great to enhance productivity levels and help achieve business goals.

 This highly popular, televised game has millions of viewers glued to their screen since it aired in the late ‘90s!
 Contestants answer questions lobbed at them by the host.
 They can use three lifelines as they progress, which include phoning in a friend, asking the audience and the process of elimination that crosses out two wrong answers.
 The online version of Who Wants to be a Millionaire? features much of the same rules with modifications to the way contestants use up their lifelines;

 - The questions are in a multiple choice format, and the contestant has to select an option from the choices flashed on the screen.